Havasupai: 1921–1975

-In this period the tribe continually fought with the government to have the land that had been taken returned to them.
-In 1968 the tribe won their Indian Claim Commission case against the United States.
+In this period, the tribe continually fought with the government to have the land that had been taken returned to them.
+In 1968, the tribe won its Indian Claim Commission case against the United States.
 The court findings stated that the Havasupai had portions of their land taken from them illegally in 1882 and that the tribe was entitled to recover the land from the US at fair market value (ICC 210).
 That value ended up being 55 cents an acre, totaling just over one million dollars.
 Although the case was a landmark for the Havasupai in the sense that it was proven in a court of law that the federal government had inappropriately taken their land, it had still not been properly returned to the tribe.

 However, the momentum that the Havasupai gained from the ICC case followed them into the 1970s as the tribe continued to fight to have their traditional territory returned to them.
 In 1974, garnering support from the Nixon administration as well as influential newspapers such as the Los Angeles Times, the Wall Street Journal, and the San Francisco Chronicle, the tribe made their push to have the congressional bill S. 1296, which would actually return their land, passed through Congress.
-Months of deliberation and stalling on the part of some congressmen almost led to the demise of the bill, but days before Congress went on fall break the bill was finally passed by both Houses and made its way to the President's desk.
+Months of deliberation and stalling on the part of some congressmen almost led to the bill's demise.
+But days before Congress went on fall break, the bill was finally passed by both Houses and made its way to the President's desk.
 Similarly, the bill sat on President Gerald Ford's desk until the final possible moments before it was signed and passed into law on January 4, 1975.
-S. 1296 granted the Havasupai a trust title to approximately 185000 acre; another 95300 acre were designated as "Havasupai Use Lands," to be overseen by the National Park Service, but available for traditional use by the Havasupai.
+S. 1296 granted the Havasupai a trust title to approximately 185000 acre; another 95300 acre were designated as "Havasupai Use Lands," to be overseen by the National Park Service but available for traditional use by the Havasupai.

 Mining interests also had a presence in the canyon in this period.
 Tunnels are a familiar sight in the campground area with the deepest of them around 300 ft.
 The largest of the mines is in Carbonate Canyon, adjacent to Havasu Falls, where rails and timbers still can be found descending three levels.
 Lead was mined here for the last time during WWII.
 Ranger Gale Burak, who worked at the Grand Canyon for several years, spoke of her experiences as a cook for the Havasu Lead and Zinc Company hard rock mining camp, where the campground now resides.
 Below Mooney Falls, the famous pipe "ladder" ascended to a vanadium deposit.